Sanctuary of YUM: Exotic Orchards & Wellness Programs. Bonsall, California.

 The La Jolla Cottage Garden is more than a design — it’s a living sanctuary.
 Every curve, trellis, and bloom was chosen to enrich daily life, blending coastal resilience with timeless charm.
 It is a garden that grows with its owners, evolving season by season, becoming not just a backdrop but a true extension of home and spirit.

-Spiritual Rebirth Sanctuary Garden – Encinitas, California
+Spiritual Rebirth: Ecological Sanctuary Estate - Landscape design in Encinitas, California

 A Sanctuary Garden in Encinitas, California, designed as a vision of spiritual rebirth.
 Featuring meadows, meditation gardens, bioretention ponds, and native plantings, this landscape merges ecology, art, and wellness into a living sanctuary.